Nora Aunor: Film

 From the late 1960s onwards, Aunor made a total of 170 films in different genres, from musicals, comedy, romantic comedy, romance and Love story.
 Later on, she made films in other genres such as drama, biographical, film noir, action, thriller, horror and arthouse films.

 She received recognition for the outstanding box-office performances of her films.
 She won the Philippine Box Office Queen Award in the 1970s, 80s and 90s.

 For being the consummate actor, Aunor received numerous national and international awards and nominations.
 She was the first Filipino actor to win an International acting award in a major Film Festival (Cairo 1995 for The Flor Contemplacion Story), along with several Best Actress awards from numerous international film festivals for Thy Womb, Dementia, Naglalayag, and Bakit May Kahapon Pa?.
 She was named Best Actress for Thy Womb at the Asian Film Awards and the Asia Pacific Screen Awards, and given the Lifetime Achievement Award in 2015 by the ASEAN International Film Festival and Awards.

 She was directed by four Philippine National Artist Awardees: Gerardo de Leon (Fe, Esperanza, Caridad and Banaue: Stairway to the Sky), Lamberto Avellana (Fe, Esperanza, Caridad), Lino Brocka (Ina ka ng Anak Mo, Nakaw Na Pag-ibig, Bona), and Ishmael Bernal (Himala, Ikaw Ay Akin).
 She acted with two Philippine National Artist Awardees for Theater in films: Rolando Tinio (notably Bakit May Kahapon Pa?,Bilangin ang Bituin sa Langit), and Tony Mabesa (notably The Flor Contemplacion Story, Muling Umawit ang Puso).
 She also frequently collaborated with fellow National Artist Ricky Lee in Himala, Andrea, Paano Ba Ang Maging Isang Ina?, The Flor Contemplacion Story, Hustisya, and many others.

 Music

 Aunor released more than 360 singles and recorded over 200 songs and more than 50 albums.
 She had more than 30 gold singles, and with an estimated gross sales of one million units, her 1971 cover of "Pearly Shells" stands as one of the biggest-selling singles in Philippine music history.
 In 2010, while undergoing a cosmetic procedure in Japan as part of an endorsement for a clinic, she experienced complications that affected her vocal cords.
 As a result, she suffered paralysis of her left vocal cord, which impacted her ability to sing.

 Television

 Aunor started her career in television when she was given her own musical show via Nora-Eddie Show, with singer and former Tawag ng Tanghalan Champion Eddie Peregrina.
 The show later became, The Nora Aunor Show and eventually was re-titled Superstar.

+Nora Aunor also starred and produced, Ang Makulay na Daigdig ni Nora.
+A drama anthology under the direction of Ishmael Bernal, Mario O’Hara amongst others.
+Nora won 3 consecutive Best Actress awards for this show at PATAS awards in the 70’s.